elopio/docs/source/includes/_callAPI.md

 ### augur.api.Universe.getNextFeeWindow({ tx }[, callback])

-Returns the Ethereum address of the [Fee Window](#fee-window) coming up after the current Fee Window ends in the [Universe](#universe) specified in `tx`.
-The Ethereum address is returned as a hexadecimal string.
+Returns the Ethereum contract address of the [Fee Window](#fee-window) coming up after the current Fee Window ends in the [Universe](#universe) specified in `tx`.
+The Ethereum contract address is returned as a 16-byte hexadecimal string.

 ### augur.api.Universe.getOpenInterestInAttoEth({ tx }[, callback])